Don’t Let Burnout Get You: Tips for Small Business Owners

 Some of the most important things to remember is that you have to take care of yourself first and that it is okay to ask for help.
 If you think you can do everything yourself and refuse to get help from anyone, you are probably not going to be successful.
 And continuing to push yourself, even when you are truly overwhelmed is just asking for an anxiety attack or even a heart attack.
 Remember that you cannot be a successful leader or owner if you end up in the hospital or worse.

 You also need to remember to socialize.
 Most of us who have small businesses tend to spend all of our time working alone and rarely get out and talk to people.
 This is not good for your mental health or your physical health.
 Human beings are programmed to be social and constantly working by yourself can make you feel isolated and depressed.
 It is important that you talk to someone, even if it is just a few minutes a day on the telephone or even communicating through text or instant message with someone about anything besides work.

 It is also important for your health (mental & physical) that you take breaks.
 Working straight through lunch and dinner can be hard on your body, even if you are snacking a bit here and there.
-Your body and exercise, so take a walk to a nearby park and eat your lunch sitting on a park bench or taking a hike in the woods.
+Your body needs healthy foods and exercise, so take a walk to a nearby park and eat your lunch sitting on a park bench or taking a hike in the woods.
 Your body needs fuel to keep going and your brain does too.

 Getting enough sleep is also a big deal.
 We know that you do not have much time but if you do not take the time to rest when you need to, you are going to run out of steam eventually.
 So, take some time, eat some lunch, talk to friends, and avoid burnout any way you can.

 Guest Post: Marie Miguel has been a writing and research expert for nearly a decade, covering a variety of health– related topics.
 With an interest and dedication to addressing stigmas associated with mental health, she continues to specifically target subjects related to anxiety and depression.